 Should You Absorb or Diffuse?

 At the first reflection points in a small room, absorption is usually the safer choice because it removes the problematic reflection cleanly.
 Diffusion is better suited to the rear wall, where it preserves a sense of space without sending a strong reflection back to your ears.
+If you’re weighing the two approaches, our breakdown of absorption vs diffusion covers where each one belongs.
 The goal isn’t a dead room — it’s controlling the reflections that mislead you while keeping the space natural.

 Frequently Asked Questions